Has 2020 been so bad that we can’t even buy a whole Christmas tree anymore?

 Seriously, treat yourself to an entire Christmas tree this year.
 You’ve earned it.

-Also, listen to the following segment from Hammer and Nigel.
+Also, listen to today’s edition of the Hammer and Nigel Show.